Flying to the Balkans: Croatia

 Landing and Take-off Permits

 The landing permit officially takes 3 working days to process, however usually it can be obtained even faster.
-Air carriers of the European Union, Norway, Iceland, Liechtenstein and Switzerland can operate commercial flights without any authorization.
-Authorization is also not required for aircraft registered in ICAO member states on private flights.
+Air carriers of the European Union, Norway, Iceland, Liechtenstein and Switzerland can operate commercial flights without any authorization, but they must submit written notification of the intended flight to the Croatian CAA.
+Authorization is also not required for aircraft registered in ICAO member states on private flights, ambulance flights and technical landings.
+Any non-ICAO operator must obtain operating permit for non-scheduled air services regardless of the capacity of the aircraft operated.
+As for the commercial flights applying for a landing permit - the aircraft operator must hold an EASA TCO authorization.

 How can we support your flights in Croatia